iamshishirgaire/IOE-Syllabus-Data/faculties/mechanical/e2/system_design.md

-## Syllabus

-**SYSTEM DESIGN AND SIMULATION**

-**Course objective**

-To integrate the knowledge of Statics, Dynamics, Strength of Materials, Mechanics of Solids, Engineering Materials and Machine Component Design into the system design of Machine, Mechanism and Structure.
-To be familiar with the fundamentals of the system design and simulation process, and the design of some common machine and structure will be the focus.

-### Topics

 1. **Review of Matrix Algebra and Finite Element Method (1 hour)**
     * Basic operations, solution methods, eigenvalues and eigen vectors
     * Nodes & elements, modelling fundamentals, computational steps and Formulation of Finite Element Equations